mgwalker/mudz.me/_recipes/Lamb Curry.md

 Heat a medium skillet over medium-high heat.
 Add the coriander seeds, cumin seeds, fennel seeds and fenugreek.
 Moving the skillet constantly, toast the spices until warm and fragrant, about 2 minutes.
 Remove from heat and transfer to a spice grinder.
-Grind into a powder and transfer to a small bowl and set aside.
+Grind into a powder, combine with the flour, and toss with the lamb.

-Toss the lamb, 2 Tablespoons of flour, the toasted and ground spice blend, and some salt together in a large bowl.

 Lightly coat a large Dutch oven with olive oil and heat over medium-high.
 When the oil is shimmering, add the lamb (work in batches